 A typical blood sugar test includes the following:

 - A drop of blood is obtained by pricking the finger.

 - The blood is then applied to a chemically-treated test strip.

 - Monitors read and provide results

-Home monitors are less accurate than laboratory monitors and many do not meet the standards of the American Diabetes Association (ADA.)
+Home monitors are less accurate than laboratory monitors and many do not meet the standards of the ADA.
 However, they are usually accurate enough to indicate when blood sugar is too low.

 Some simple procedures may improve accuracy: